roselandroche/roselandroche/README.md

 - Expanding my professional network

-- Working as a Junior Developer
+- Working as a Junior Developer in a contract position

-- Spiffing up my portfolio, created in WordPress
+- Creating a new version of my portfolio in WordPress

 - Learning WordPress, PHP, and Drupal

+- Practicing JavaScript/React/etc skills

 ### 🌱 My goals include: